castaneai/ayu/README.md

 ayu is WebRTC Signaling Server with [ayame](https://github.com/OpenAyame/ayame)-like protocol.

 - **Scalable**: ayu uses Redis to store room states, so it can be used on serverless WebSocket service(e.g. Cloud Run).
-- **No vendor lock-in**: ayu depends only on Go and Redis.
+- **No vendor lock-in**: ayu depends only on Redis.
 It is not locked in to any specific cloud provider.
 - **Composable**: ayu provides a net/http compatible WebSocket handler.
 - **Customizable**: ayu provides authentication and logger interface, which can be customized.